accurat/accurapp/README.md

 </details>

 ## Contributing
-If you make some edits and wish to test them locally you can run `yarn create-test-app` which creates a test app using the local packages.
+If you make some edits and wish to test them locally you can run `yarn test` for an end-to-end test, or `yarn create-test-app` which creates a test app using the local packages.

 To publish the updated packages, run `yarn run publish`, lerna will detect the packages you changed and ask you for the new version number.